uwcse440/web-cse440-au14/_assignments/assignment2/index.md

 Due: Uploaded the night before class Tuesday, October 28, 2014

-You will submit a report of no more than 8 pages of text, approximately 4000 words.
-Images are strongly encouraged, do not count against the page limit, and are thus effectively free (the limit applies to the approximate amount of text you would have if all images were removed).
+Prepare a final report documenting your design process.

-Your report should follow the outline below, and will be graded using the guidelines discussed next.
-If you have completed all the checkins and milestones above, the report should be straightforward to write: you will already have much of the content completed!
-The provided page allocations are rough estimates, to help convey how to divide up the space.
+Your report should follow the outline below, and will be graded using the guidelines that follow.
+The provided page allocations are estimates, intended to help convey how to divide up the space.

-Note that while the content of this report is often duplicated from previous checkins and reviews, stapling previous documents together is insufficient for this report.
-Both the course staff and your peers have provided feedback throughout the design process (both on your specific project and other’s projects), and much of what we will be evaluating this report on is how your design and analysis has improved compared to prior checkins and reviews.
+If you completed all of your milestones above, you will have much of the content for this report.
+But it is critical that you revise and update that content.
+You have received extensive feedback throughout your design process, and evaluation of your final report will incorporate how you have addressed and incorporated that feedback to improve relative to your prior milestones.

+1. __Title__:

+   A short, creative, and marketable title capturing the key idea.

+2. __Each Team Member’s Name and Role__

+3. __Problem and Solution Overview (1 paragraph)__:

+   A concise statement of the problem you are tackling and a brief synopsis of your proposed solution.

+4. __Target Audience, Stakeholders, and Contextual Inquiry Participants (1 page)__:

+   Describe your contextual inquiry, including the participants, their background, and their environment.

+5. __Contextual Inquiry Results and Themes (1 page)__:

+   Discuss common themes, problems, and practices that emerged in your inquiry.

+   Include any updated themes that emerged when considering your contextual inquiry in your design process.

+6. __Answers to Task Analysis Questions (2 pages)__:

+   Provide brief answers to the task analysis questions.

+   These should be updated according to your evolved understanding of the problem and your design.

+7. __Proposed Design Sketches: “3x4” (1 page)__:

+   Present scanned images of your three initial designs in the context of their four tasks.

+   Include one paragraph for each design, discussing how it supports your tasks.

+   Include one paragraph discussing your choice of design and tasks to further pursue.

+8. __Written Scenarios: Two Tasks (1 page)__:

+   Convert your two tasks into written scenarios for your design.
+   Scenarios include the steps a person will go through to accomplish the task, including references to your design.

+   Scenarios do not need to detail every little step, but should be realistic, should be dependent upon the design you have chosen, should appropriately reference elements of your design, and should communicate how a person will accomplish the task using your design.

+9. __Storyboards of the Selected Design:

+   Include updated storyboards of your design.
+Reference these appropriately in your scenarios.

+### Submission

+No more than eight pages of text in PDF format, following the above outline.

+Images do not count against your page limit, and are therefore effectively free.
+You should embed images throughout your PDF, keeping them near the text that references them.
+The limit applies to the approximate amount of text you would have if all images were removed.

+Submit via Catalyst here: `link to Catalyst`

+### Grading

+This report is worth a total of `39.324242434242` points, with the point split described above for each section.
+Additional points pertaining to the entire report are described below:

+1. __Title__:
+2. __Each Team Member’s Name and Role__
+3. __Problem and Solution Overview (1 paragraph)__:
+4. __Target Audience, Stakeholders, and Contextual Inquiry Participants (1 page)__:
+5. __Contextual Inquiry Results and Themes (1 page)__:
+6. __Answers to Task Analysis Questions (2 pages)__:
+7. __Proposed Design Sketches: “3x4” (1 page)__:
+8. __Written Scenarios: Two Tasks (1 page)__:
+9. __Storyboards of the Selected Design:

+### Report Presentation

+### Report Clarity (3 points)

+Make sure your writing is easy to read: ensure it is clear and concise, use section headings, make liberal use of whitespace, include images in the body of the write-up with appropriate figure numbers and captions, refer to the figures in the body of your text, and check for grammar errors.

-1. __Title (1 line, 1 point)__: Something short and catchy to capture the key idea: we will grade you on the creativity and marketability of the title for your project.
+1. __Title (1 line, 1 point)__:

+Something short and catchy to capture the key idea: we will grade you on the creativity and marketability of the title for your project.

 2. __Each team member’s name and role (1 point)__

 3. __Problem and solution overview (&le;1 paragraph, 2 points)__:

 This overview should be a concise statement of the problem you are tackling and a brief synopsis of your proposed solutions.

 4. __User group, stakeholders, and contextual inquiry participants (&le;0.75 pages, 3 points)__:

 In [assignment 2c](#contextual_inquiry_checkin), you described the first of the three people you interviewed, their background, and their environment.
 Provide this same detail for all three people you interviewed.

 5. __Contextual inquiry results and themes (&le;1.25 pages, 3 points)__:

 See [assignment 2d.1](#contextual_inquiry_review_themes).
 Include any updated themes that emerged when considering your contextual inquiry.

 6. __Answers to task analysis questions (&le;2 pages, 3 points)__:

 See [assignment 2d.2](#contextual_inquiry_review_task_analysis_questions).
 Include updated (where necessary) answers to the 11 task analysis questions.

 7. __Proposed design sketches: “3x4” (&le;1.25 pages, 3 points)__:

 Include scanned images of your three initial designs for their four tasks as in [assignment 2f](#design_checkin).
 Unlike for [2f](#design_checkin), include complete descriptions (one paragraph per task) for how each design supports each task.

 8. __Written scenarios: two tasks (&le;1 page, 3 points)__:

 Turn the task descriptions for the two tasks you chose for your selected design in [assignment 2g](#design_review) into written scenarios by adding the proper references to the use of your selected interface.
 Scenarios include the steps a person will go through to accomplish the task.
 Your scenarios do not have to detail every little step, but they should be dependent upon the design you have chosen.
 You will be graded on how realistic your scenarios are, whether they show a proper balance with respect to referencing interface elements, and how well they are written to communicate how a person will accomplish the task.

 9. __Storyboards of the selected design (not included in page count, 3 points)__:

 See [assignment 2g](#design_review).
 Include updated storyboards of the design you have selected.

-### Submission

-A single document in PDF format.

-Submit via Catalyst here: `link to Catalyst`

-### Grading

-This report is worth a total of `39.324242434242` points, with the point split described above for each section.
-Additional points pertaining to the entire report are described below:

-### Report Clarity (3 points)

-Make sure your writing is easy to read: ensure it is clear and concise, use section headings, make liberal use of whitespace, include images in the body of the write-up with appropriate figure numbers and captions, refer to the figures in the body of your text, and check for grammar errors.